LaunchCodeEducation/lchs/src/chapters/strings/template-literals.rst

 If we add another value inside ``format()``, we can insert it into the string by adding ``{2}`` to ``output``.

-Index values also allow us to split up the link between the order of the curly braces and the order of the values within ``format()``.
+Index values in template literals are flexible.
+The order of the values in curly braces does not matter for the order of the values within ``format()``.

 .. admonition:: Example